eea/eea.github.com/src/index.rst

       docs/eea.tags/index

-    EEA Tags is a Google+/Facebook like replacement for the Plone keywords widget.
+    A Google+ / Facebook like replacement for the Plone keywords widget.

   .. container:: step-nav span4